 SCFC will determine fair value of its assets and liabilities in accordance with valuation procedures adopted by its board of directors.
 The Company may utilize the services of one or more regionally or nationally recognized independent valuation firms to help it determine the value of each investment for which a market price is not available.
 SCFC's board will also review valuations of such investments provided by the Advisor.
 Securities for which market quotations are readily available shall be valued at "market value."
-If a market value cannot be obtained or if SCFC's Advisor determines that the value of a security as so obtained does not represent a fair value as of the measurement date (due to a significant development subsequent to the time its price is determined or otherwise), fair value shall be determined pursuant to the methodologies established by our Board of Directors.
+If a market value cannot be obtained or if SCFC's Advisor determines that the value of a security as so obtained does not represent a fair value as of the measurement date (due to a significant development subsequent to the time its price is determined or otherwise), fair value shall be determined pursuant to the methodologies established by our board of directors.
 In making these determinations, the Company may engage an independent valuation firm from time to time to assist in determining the fair value of our investments.
-The methods for valuing these investments may include fundamental analysis, discounts from market prices of similar securities, purchase price of securities, subsequent private transactions in the security or related securities, or discounts applied to the nature and duration of restrictions on the disposition of these and other factors.
+The methods for valuing these investments may include fundamental analysis, discounts from market prices of similar securities, purchase price of securities, subsequent private transactions in the security or related securities, or discounts applied to the nature and duration of restrictions on the disposition of the securities, as well as a combination of these and other factors.

-The Company's assets measured at fair value subject to the disclosure requirements of ASC 820-10-35 at September 30, 2015, were as follows:
+The Company's assets measured at fair value subject to the disclosure requirements of ASC 820-10-35 at March 31, 2015, were as follows: